bretcope/odyssey/README.md

 * `hlog` an optional HttpLog which will be used as the initial [context.logChain](#athena-context-logchain) value.
 * `items` an Array or Object representing the values to be iterated over.
 * `iterator` a function with the signature `(callback, item, index)`.
 The `callback` takes two parameters: an HttpLog, and the "transformed" version of `item`.
-* `resultsHandler` a function with the signature `(hlog, results)` where `hlog` is the log chain from all iterators, and `results` is either an array or object depending on what type `items` was.
+* `resultsHandler` a function with the signature `(hlog, results)` where `hlog` is the [log chain](#athena-context-logchain) from all iterators, and `results` is either an array or object depending on what type `items` was.

 The `iterator` will be called once for every item in `items`.
-When all iterators have completed (invoked the callback) the `resultsHandler` will be invoked.
+When all iterators have completed (invoked their callback) the `resultsHandler` will be invoked.
 Although the iterators may complete in a different order than the original `items` array, the `results` is guaranteed to be in the original order.

+See examples in the [map tests file](https://github.com/bretcope/odyssey/blob/master/test/map.mocha.js).

 > There is not currently a map implementation which waits for each iterator to complete before invoking the next, such as [mapSeries](https://github.com/caolan/async#mapSeries).
 This may be implemented in the future.